Expert sweepstakes casino analysts with 10+ years combined experience testing platforms, verifying payouts, and documenting industry practices.

 Red flags include: hidden company information, unrealistic bonus promises, no customer support, requests for payment to withdraw, very new domains, no reviews anywhere online, excessive popup ads, and missing HTTPS security.
 If any of these apply, avoid the casino.

-Legitimate sweepstakes casinos operating under the dual-currency model (Gold Coins + Sweeps Coins) are legal in most US states.
-However, Washington, Idaho, and Nevada restrict or prohibit sweepstakes casinos.
-Always verify a casino operates legally in your state before playing.
+Legitimate sweepstakes casinos operating under the dual-currency model (Gold Coins + Sweeps Coins) are available in many US states.
+Some states prohibit or restrict sweepstakes casinos, and each operator can set additional state-specific rules.
+Always verify a casino operates in your state before playing.

 Be cautious with reviews.
 Some affiliate sites only promote high-commission casinos regardless of quality.
 Look for reviews that include actual test results (signup, gameplay, redemptions), mention both pros and cons, and disclose affiliate relationships.
 Cross-reference multiple sources.